eddmann/eddmann.github.io/_posts/2016/2016-01-03-infix-calculator-in-clojure.md

 ## Shunting Yard Algorithm

-To produce the desired Reverse Polish notation required to evaluate the expression into its final result, we can use the Shunting Yard algorithm invented by Edsger Dijkstra.
+To produce the desired Reverse Polish Notation required to evaluate the expression into its final result, we can use the Shunting Yard algorithm invented by Edsger Dijkstra.
-The implementation below follows a similar pattern to a previous one I documented in JavaScript however, I feel that Clojure has been able to more succinctly codify its intent.
+The implementation below follows a similar pattern to a previous one I documented in JavaScript, however I feel that Clojure has been able to more succinctly codify its intent.

 ```clojure
 (defn shunting-yard [tokens]